Admissions and Academic Program Procedures

 Any person not eligible for admission as a regular graduate student may be considered for admission as a probational graduate student.
 Probational graduate admission is normally limited to those students who ranked in the upper one-half of their baccalaureate graduating class, or who have achieved at least a cumulative 2.75 GPA (on a 4.0 scale) for their entire undergraduate career, or a 2.75 GPA (on a 4.0 scale) for their last sixty credit hours of undergraduate coursework.
 Minimum GPA requirements for particular departments may be set higher, so please consult your prospective department’s website or entry in the areas of study sections of this catalog for more specific information.

-Any prospective student who wishes to study at the graduate level but who does not intend to pursue a graduate degree may be considered for admission as a non-degree graduate student.
+Any prospective student who wishes to study at the graduate level but who does not intend to pursue a graduate degree or graduate certificate may be considered for admission as a non-degree graduate student.
 Typically, this category of admission applies to, but is not restricted to, individuals who have a job-related need for a particular graduate-level course.
 Admission to non-degree graduate student status requires an application form, official transcripts, and an application fee, but neither GRE nor GMAT scores are required.
-Prospective students seeking admission in this category are encouraged to refer to their prospective department’s website or entry in the Areas of Study section of this catalog for further department-specific information regarding non-degree status admission requirements.
+Prospective students seeking admission in this category are encouraged to refer to their prospective department’s website or entry in the areas of study section of this catalog for further department-specific information regarding non-degree status admission requirements.

 Students who must take particular undergraduate courses due to their different or deficient undergraduate degree, or for any other reason, but who otherwise meet graduate admission requirements are encouraged to apply for graduate admission by the first semester that they plan to take one or more graduate courses.
 These students must receive permission from their department in order to enroll in these graduate courses.

 Undergraduate students may apply for dual enrollment as both an undergraduate and a graduate student.
-A student who seeks dual enrollment must submit an application to the Office of Admissions.
-Admission for dually enrolled students is granted by the department chair and the Vice Provost of Graduate Studies.
-Students are eligible to enroll when they have obtained senior status, with a minimum GPA of 3.5 if two semesters remain, 3.0 if in their final semester Students must declare which courses are to be taken for graduate credit within the first two weeks of the semester.
+A student who seeks dual enrollment must submit an application to the office of admissions.
+Admission for dually enrolled students is granted by the department chair and the vice chancellor of research and graduate studies.
+Students are eligible to enroll when they have obtained senior status, with a minimum GPA of 3.5 if two semesters remain, 3.0 if in their final semester.
+Students must declare which courses are to be taken for graduate credit within the first two weeks of the semester.
 A dually enrolled student must take at least three hours of undergraduate credit from Missouri S&T each semester.
-Dually enrolled students are limited to sixteen total credit hours per semester, but petitions for additional credit hours will be considered by the provost.
+Dually enrolled students are limited to sixteen total credit hours per semester, but petitions for additional credit hours will be considered by the vice chancellor of research and graduate studies.
 Dual enrollment forms are available at http://registrar.mst.edu/media/administrative/registrar/documents/dualenrolled.pdf.
 If a dually enrolled student fails to meet minimum undergraduate scholastic standards, his or her resulting academic probationary status will be that of an undergraduate and will be evaluated without reference to the student’s grades in his or her graduate course(s).

 Graduate Student Forms

 With the help of their advisors and department chairs, all graduate students must complete and submit a series of forms to the office of graduate studies throughout the course of their degree programs.
 These forms are used to indicate academic intentions, details of degree programs, membership of advisory committees, and performance on various examinations.
-All graduate student forms are available online at http://grad.mst.edu/currentstudents/forms/.
+All graduate student forms are available online at the office of graduate studies webpage.

 Graduate Student Appeals